Khatija-Essa/APDS_POE/README.md

    ![IMG-20241008-WA0008](https://github.com/user-attachments/assets/642c5899-3d51-41d8-8962-66ddf1193923)

+2. **About page**:
+   - This is were users will be able to read and get to know what the application is about and the process of the application.

 2. **Registration**:
    - Customers must provide their full name, ID number, account number, and password to register.
    - Passwords are securely hashed and salted to safeguard against unauthorized access.

      ![IMG-20241008-WA0010](https://github.com/user-attachments/assets/fbe11206-b546-459d-be31-3afe64302f1a)

 3. **Login**:
    - Customers log in using their username, account number, and password.